SpineEventEngine/base/tools/javadoc-prettifier/README.md

 # Spine Javadoc Prettifier

-The Gradle plugin which assists in Javadoc formatting across files generated from Protobuf definitions.
+The Gradle plugin which assists in Javadoc formatting across files generated from the Protobuf definitions.

 The plugin does the following formatting: